vlad-pbr/redis-sentinel-compose/README.md

 Each instance is a single replica service due to the need for them to be preconfigured beforehand and accessed individually.
 Redis Sentinel instance services are named `redis-sentinel-N` where `N` is the instance id (e.g. 1, 2, 3).
 Instances discover each other via the initial Redis master instance `redis-instance-1`.
 Each instance publishes its own TLS secure port `2637N` where `N` is the instance id, which is also the port that is being announced to other instances.
 Instances are also configured to announce themselves using `$ENVIRONMENT_DNS` hostname.

+## RedisInsight

+GUI for Redis which supports Redis Sentinel.
+In a very puzzling way, it does not come with any TLS or authentication capabilities (at least none I could find), meaning all of your data securely stored behind Redis authentication and encrypted using a certificate is accessible in plaintext and very much vulnerable to man-in-the-middle attacks.
+This is where the proxy comes in.

+## RedisInsight Proxy

+HAProxy instance in front of RedisInsight which performs TLS termination and user authentication.
+Credentials for the proxy are `admin` with the password being `REDIS_PASSWORD` environment variable.

 ## Configuration

 Stack deployment can be configured via a `.env` file which comes with this repository.
 The following variables are used in the stack: